FAQ — GemInEye Fine Art

 Work In ProgressLocked Offering #12

-Work in progress colored pencil drawing of a bird, partially detailed with outlines still visible on archival paper.
+Work in progress colored pencil drawing of a bird, partially detailed with outlines still visible by artist Kim Kelley on paper.

 Welcome to the FAQ.